-COCAedu’s Professional Development Workshops are held at least three times during the school year.
+COCAedu’s Professional Development Workshops are available for booking at district or school in-service days.
 Topics covered include instructional methods, classroom management, and planning and lesson development.

-Asperger’s, Autism, ADHD & the Arts: Insight into Students with Atypical Writing
+Asperger’s, Autism, ADHD & the Arts: Insight into Students with Atypical Wiring

 Diane Davenport and Maria Ojascastro